nervosnetwork/docs/docs/dev-guide/introduction.md

 Nervos CKB developers are working on a growing number of tools to help developers build, test, and deploy their applications.
 We have launched the **[Aggron Testnet](https://github.com/nervosnetwork/ckb/wiki/Chains)** and welcome developers to provide passion, innovation and diversity of ideas to upgrade the development experience.
 In this section we will introduce our development tools.

+1. Testnet Aggron
+2. Dev chain
-1. ckb-cli
+3. ckb-cli
-2. ckb-sdk
+4. ckb-sdk
-3. Testnet Faucet
+5. Testnet Faucet
-4. CKB JSON-RPC Protocols
+6. CKB JSON-RPC Protocols

 Before you start to play around with the testnet, here are some things you should notice: